Sally Field and Me

 We’ve been doing this Gamers Alliance thing for a long time and, like you, we’ve taken unorthodox paths along the way.
 Like you, respect – for games, game designers, game companies and Gamers Alliance – has been an important part of it all.
 But, as we have both discovered, life is a winding road with twists and turns that can be both exciting and perilous.

 Now, I admit it.
 I am not the biggest fan of the new technologies unleashed upon the world on an almost daily basis.
 Granted, for the most part, our lives are improved dramatically by the latest inventions and gadgets.
+Following blogs covering gadgets news, such as Gadgets Page, can be rewarding and help keeping me updated with the latest trends.
 But I have to concede that I can be a little skeptical about the value of things that so many people take for granted.
 Take Facebook, for instance.

 Facebook was an alien concept to me.
 I just didn’t get who would care about the assorted minutia that fill up the lives of so many people – including me!
 Do we really need to know all of this inconsequential stuff?
 Is any of this important?
 In a phrase, when thinking about all of this trivia, I said to myself: “So What???”
 Life is all about change and my feelings on this have changed and the change has been brought about by beginning the Gamers Alliance FACEBOOK page.